snikolictech/Cheeseballs_2D_Arena_Action_Game/README.txt

 ========================

-Step 1: Load the Asset Package into Unity
+Step 1: Load the Asset Package into Unity or copy to Assets folder

 Step 2: Open the 'MainGame' Scene in the Assets > Scenes folder